NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 \subsection{Hybrid Methods}

-The desire for neural representation that are both memory efficient and allow for fast random quires, has lead to the development of hybrid methods that combining neural representation and sparse data structure.
+The desire for neural representations that are both memory efficient and allow for fast random queries, has led to the development of hybrid methods that combines neural networks and sparse data structures.
 Recent examples hereof are Neural Sparse Voxel Fields~\cite{liu2020neural}, Neural Geometric Level of Detail ~\cite{takikawa2021neural}, Baking NeRF~\cite{hedman2021baking}, and Adaptive Coordinate Networks~\cite{martel2021acorn}.
 Learning a tree data structure indexing was also presented in ~\cite{kraska2018case}.

 NeuralVDB also falls into this category.
 The main difference between existing hybrid methods and NeuralVDB lies in the key design goals we mentioned earlier -- better memory efficiency and compatibility with VDB.
 While the previous hybrid approaches are memory-efficient compared to conventional neural representations, they are less efficient compared with the non-neural sparse grid structures.
-In NeuralVDB, we carefully allocate and train parameters so that it can achieve high-fidelity reconstruction while consuming much less memory than compressed VDB.
+We carefully allocate and train parameters such that NeuralVDB can achieve high-fidelity reconstruction while consuming much less memory than compressed VDB.
 Also, NeuralVDB is compatible with existing VDB pipelines by design and can retain input (standard) VDB's original hierarchical structure with minimal error.
 Additionally, NeuralVDB is not limited to specific types of volumes such as occupancy, signed distance field, volume density, or even vector fields.
-Finally, NeuralVDB is an open framework that does not require dedicated network architecture.
+Finally, NeuralVDB is an open framework that does not require a dedicated network architecture.
 Therefore, any purely neural or even hybrid methods can be used as a black box submodule of NeuralVDB.